In Memory of our 3 Squadron

 Son of Arthur Harold and Jeanie Christie Pace.
 Husband of Ida Frances Pace, of Dalveen, Queensland, Australia.
 B.A., LL.B,, Hons

-On 13/6/42 twelve aircraft of 3 Squadron were bounced by two 109Fs over Gazala, Oberleutnant Hans-Joachim Marseille of I/JG27 shot down Graham Pace in Curtiss Kittyhawk I AL172, who was killed by a single shot to the head.
-He was buried at PP.381431.
+On 13/5/42 twelve aircraft of 3 Squadron were bounced by two 109Fs over Gazala, Oberleutnant Hans-Joachim Marseille of I/JG27 shot down Graham Pace in Curtiss Kittyhawk I AL172, who was killed by a single shot to the head.
+(Graham was recorded as buried at Derna map reference PP.381431, but it proved impossible for recovery teams locate his grave after hostilities had finished.)
 Marseille also shot down Colin MacDiarmid in AK855, who baled out, wounded.

 Sergeant Colin Shaw MacDiarmid, service number